AlexBroadbent/money/README.md

 #### Money-Kotlinx-Serialization

-Bringing in the Jackson serialization, which also brings in the `money-core` dependency
+Bringing in the kotlinx-serialization, which also brings in the `money-core` dependency

 ##### Maven